sandipsubba/ActiveDirectoryLabProject/README.md

 <h2></h2>
 <b>Routing and Remote Access (RAS/NAT)</b>

-Following the login to the new Administrative account, the next phase was deploying the Routing and Remote Access Service (RRAS).
+Following the login to the new Administrator account, the next phase was deploying the Routing and Remote Access Service (RRAS).
 Configuring RRAS with Network Address Translation (NAT) allows internal client virtual machines to securely access the internet through the host server's external network interface.
 This configuration ensures the server acts as a gateway for the client machines while isolating them from the physical home network.

 <img width="1024" height="767" alt="routing and remote" src="https://github.com/user-attachments/assets/52bef14d-35a8-4dd4-b51a-0e7342d6f5dc" />